Barry Davis (baseball)

 Prior to Rider, Davis was the head coach at NJCAA school Gloucester County College (1990–2000) and then-NAIA school Georgia Southwestern State University (2001–2004).
 At Gloucester, Davis won four NJCAA Division III national championships.

-Davis has been inducted in four Hall of Fames.
+Davis has been inducted in five Hall of Fames.
 He was inducted into the Gloucester County College Sports Hall of Fame in 2010. and the Gloucester County Sports Hall of Fame in 2012.
 Davis was also inducted into the Bridgewater College Athletic Hall of Fame in 2014 and the NJCAA (National Junior College Athletic Association) Baseball Coaches Hall of Fame in 2016.
+In 2024, Davis was inducted into the Albemarle High School Hall of Fame.

 Davis holds a bachelor's degree from Bridgewater College (Virginia) in health and physical education, a master's degree in education from Frostburg State University (Maryland) and a doctoral degree in sports leadership from Concordia University at Chicago.

 Head coaching record

 Below is a table of Davis's yearly records as a collegiate baseball head coach.